maitepv87/react-practice-series/src/state-patterns/useReducer-context/onboarding-notes.md

 │   ├── AddToCartButton.tsx     ← UI button to add items to cart
 │   ├── CartSummary.tsx         ← Displays total and clear cart button
 │   └── CartList.tsx            ← Lists items in the cart with remove buttons
-├── CartApp.tsx                 ← Entry point that wires everything together
+├── ContextApp.tsx                 ← Entry point that wires everything together
 ├── README.md                   ← Technical overview and usage
 └── onboarding-notes.md         ← This file